Git-For-Geeks/Flutter-Projects/E-Ticket Train System/readme.md

 ## **Problem Statement: E-Ticket Train System** :sparkles:
  - User should be able to see vacant seats
  - User should be able to see train schedules
- - User should be able to book seats and seats should be allocated to the user according to the no. of sears booked.
+ - User should be able to book seats and seats should be allocated to the user according to the no. of seats booked.

 ## ***How to contribute?*** :sparkles: